emaloney/MBDataEnvironment/README.md

 </MBML>
 ```

 The `modules` attribute is optional.
 If present, the attribute's value may be a comma-separated list of classes conforming to [the `MBModule` protocol](https://rawgit.com/emaloney/MBToolbox/master/Documentation/html/Protocols/MBModule.html).
-These classes represent *modules* providing additional functionality to Mockingbird that will be loaded along with the environment.
+Modules provide additional functionality to the Mockingbird Data Environment and are loaded loaded along with the environment.

 Modules can hook into the MBML parsing process, allowing new tags to be introduced to the language.
 For example, [the MBEventHandling project](https://github.com/emaloney/MBEventHandling) adds the ability to listen for `NSNotification` events and perform actions in response.
 The *listeners* and *actions* are declared through MBML tags that have been added by the `MBEventHandlingModule`.

-To include this module, you would need to ensure that the `MBEventHandling` code was linked to your application, typically by ensuring that it is included in your `Podfile`.
-Once you've got the module linked to your code, you can specify the module in your opening `<MBML>` tag:
+To include this module, the `MBEventHandling` code would need to be linked to your application, typically by including it in your `Podfile`.
+Then, you can specify the module in the manifest file's opening `<MBML>` tag:

 ```xml
 <MBML modules="MBEventHandlingModule">